 - Risk in tax regime

-And in return, we maybe see a tiny amount of net-cash-growth in the last few years of our SRS withdrawal period.
+And in return, we end up net-negative even at the very end of our SRS withdrawal period.

 - The liquidity lockup is a significant unmodeled cost - are we willing to lock up such a significant amount of funds until retirement?